Home|Subscribe|Contact Us|Français|Looking glass as a search button

 Picture of Doctor Michelle Groleau

-Dr. Groleau graduated from the Ontario Veterinary College in 1984.
-Following an internship at the San Antonio Zoo, she moved to rural Ontario where she owned and operated a companion animal hospital before leaving private practice to join the University of Ottawa veterinary team.
-During that time, she obtained certification in laboratory animal medicine in 2006 and later joined Carleton University as the University Veterinarian and Director of Animal Care.
-She subsequently joined the Canadian Food Inspection Agency Policy and Programs Branch to later accept the position of Senior Staff Veterinarian responsible for the Humane Transport of Animals Program until 2020, after which she joined the CVMA.
+Dr. Michelle Groleau, DVM and Cert.
+LAM, is currently the manager of the Animal Welfare Committee of the Canadian Veterinary Medical Association (CVMA).
+She graduated from the Ontario Veterinary College in 1984.
+Following an internship at the San Antonio Zoo, she owned and operated a companion animal hospital in rural Ontario before obtaining certification in laboratory animal medicine and joining first the University of Ottawa veterinary team as clinical veterinarian, and later Carleton University as the university veterinarian and director of animal care.
+She also worked for the Canadian Food Inspection Agency Policy and Programs Branch in Disease Control, and as the senior staff veterinarian responsible for the Humane Transport of Animals Program until 2020, after which she joined the CVMA.

 Additional CCAC Involvement